 Screws, slings, harness, helmet, consider eye protection

-May consider extra webbing, rappel rings for security reasons (this climb is often climbed during the season, so the anchors should be good, but you never know).
+May consider extra webbing, rappel rings for security reasons (this climb is very frequently climbed during the season, so the anchors should be good, but you never know).

 And whatever you like to ice climb in - a thermos bottle with hot tea is always a good idea:)